This is just a recap of everything in the series before. Continued by and paired with The Thresher.

 Defenses are the attempt to deal with that.
 One clear way is to manipulate everyone around you into “seeing” you a certain way.
 This, of course, makes everything about you.
 Another way is more explicit: it’s the attempt to turn everything into an aspect of the image you present, to redirect all stimuli towards your mask.
 But the main way, which takes place underneath this all, is to frantically distance yourself from yourself.
 Your “real worth” isn’t the image, but neither can it be proven or disproven by actions.
 Those aren’t, of course, meaningful.

 Narcissism is essentially about the weird tension between making everything about you while also hollowing out the self.
 It’s hard to describe without falling into moralistic language, but it isn’t bad at its core.
 Lasch thinks of it as, essentially, a decent defense mechanism against the modern world.
 That’s also why he thinks of it as less of a psychological flaw than a social tool – it doesn’t really matter if someone actually has NPD if everyone acts like it to one another.
-Indeed, even asking that falls into it: “But really, I’m not a narcissist.
+Indeed, even asking “Is this a real mass ailment or just analogous to how people behave socially?” falls into what he’s trying to describe: “But really, I’m not a narcissist.
 I just act like it.” = “I am so much more than my actions.”

 Like Hoffer, this undercuts the value of meaningful action.
 It’s also incredibly frustrating and, of course, the best mass movements are those that frustrate everyone.
 One way to take the two is to assume that “narcissism” is actually just the largest mass movement in the United States.
 That looks political, perhaps, and there are left- and right- wing variants, but Christianity was also just a mass movement.
 It’s not like early Protestants and Catholics didn’t hate each other.
 I’ll probably get into this more, but in a much later piece.